Hispanics in the Roman army: Auxiliaries and legionaries

 Funerary stele of a veteran from the Ala I Asturum, in Tomi, Romania.

 In earlier times, auxilia from Hispania were concentrated in 500–1.000 men units by ethnicity and origin, usually limited to one, like the Cantabrian group Cohors I Cantabrorum, or two, as in the Astur-Gallaeci group Cohors I Asturum et Callaecorum.
-They were initially equipped with their native weapons and armor, but after the times of August most of them adopted the Roman trappings, especially with their transition from auxiliar cohorts to legions.
+They were initially equipped with their native weapons and armor, but after the times of August most of them adopted the Roman trappings, especially with their transition from auxiliar cohorts to legions, although by the 2nd century there was still some light infantry contingents serving in native gear.
+As recruitmen was performed appealing to their tribal customs, Hispanic auxiliaries were commanded by their own chiefs and carried their original standards for a long time.

+The Roman army adopted several elements from these troopers, like the native banner called cantabrum and the Cantabrian circle cavalry formation.
+The cantabrum probably developed over time into the labarum, the imperial banner used by Constantine, whose ceremonial standardbearers were called cantabrarii.
+Alternately, the labarum might also come from a X-shaped Gaul sigil associated to the god Taranis, used also by the Hispanic Varduli in the Roman army and possibly related to the posterior Saint Andrew's Cross.

 There is evidence of at least 80 different units from the Iberian Peninsula in Roman history, although their composition was probably not homogeneous given that casualties were supplied with recruits from the areas where they stationed.
 The reverse was also true, as distinctively non-Hispanic legions were reinforces with recruits from the Iberian Peninsula, like it was the case of Legio VI Victrix and Legio X Gemina.
 The arrival of the Flavian dynasty brought the new global sorting of Hispanorum or Hispanic in an ample sense, reflecting generalized recruitment in all of Hispania as established by Vespasian, as well as units tied to cities instead of ethnicities.